openminted/uc-tdm-AS-D/README_pipeline.md

 ## Repository content

 - alvisIR/ : configuration files for the search engine
-- corpus/ : corpora used in the application
 - plans/ : AlvisNLP workflow plans and scripts used to create the application (annotate and index corpora, pre-process resources, etc.)
 - resources/ : resources used in the application (lexicons, ontology, etc.)